 If you don’t have access to a natural gas line, you can use a furnace fueled by oil to heat your home.
 This type of furnace is considered to be less efficient compared to the gas furnace.

-Nowadays the most common forms of heating are these three type of furnaces.
+Nowadays the most common forms of heating are these three types of furnaces.
 There are, however, other heating options that you may want to consider.
 Homes without ventilation may utilize a heat pump or wood/pellet stove for heat in the wintertime.
-All of these units have differing levels of maintenance requirements, heating capabilities, and operational costs.
+All of these units have different levels of maintenance requirements, heating capabilities, and operational costs.

 Signs You May Need A New Furnace

 All furnaces will wear out eventually, though most last an average of twenty years.
 Homeowners will be assisted by professionals in selecting the right model for a new furnace.
 They can take measurements of your home to know the best size of a furnace to heat it.
 Taking measurements is especially important if your home’s square footage has increased since your current furnace was installed.

 Having the right unit can significantly impact the cost of operation as well as the efficiency of your machine.
 There are a couple of signs your old unit might be nearing its end.
 Some of the most common ones include strange noises and/or smells when you turn on the unit, inconsistent heating, high energy bills, frequent repairs, carbon monoxide leaks, and the age of the unit.